6 Things You Should Know About Space Heaters

 - Gas log fireplaces (built-in and freestanding)

-Here are six things you should really know about gas space heaters.
+Now that we’ve covered other models, here are six things you should really know about gas space heaters.

 1. Gas Heating is Energy Efficient & Cost Effective